bombasticSlacks/Aspirant/Game/Worlds/Goose/Mornhold.md

 Massive wizards guild.
 Mageknights are housed here.
 Huge mural of a knight making a helix of silver and a robed figure shooting energy into the sky.

 Mage Warriors waiting room is clerical has a large smokey mirror that is magic (answering machine).
 Nasaly, older woman with thick frames.

+### The Stubbed Toe
+Adventurers bar / inn in town.

+### Last Light
+Home for the deathly ill

+#### Sella Of The Kingdom (she/they)
+a being of celestial energy with slit like eyes that move freely about their face.
+Feminine figure wrapped in robes.

+Calm, mysterious.

 ### Red Letter
 A punk / art bar very counter culture.